 Safely Apply AI in Engineering

-This is Dr. He Wen, the PI of AI Safety Lab.
+This is Dr. He Wen, the PI of AI Safety Lab, Indiana State University.

 Human-AI Collaboration and Conflict